 - Use seasoned (dry) local firewood, split into 1-3” dia logs.

 - Wet wood creates smokey fires, as does using waste or unnatural debris.
-Stick to quality firewood, which is dry and dense, for the best fire.
+Stick to quality firewood, which is dry, dense and ideally hardwood, for the best long-lasting fire.

 Wood Fired Hot Tub Heating Time